-GPU: Requires a modern NVIDIA GPU (Kepler generation or later) with NVIDIA proprietary drivers installed:
+GPU: Mistika Workflows requires a modern NVIDIA GPU (Pascal generation or later) with NVIDIA proprietary drivers installed:

-* For physical machines install a modern NVIDIA proprietary driver ("Nouveau" drivers will not work), the more modern the better, but at least from July 2022.
+* For physical machines install a modern NVIDIA proprietary driver ("Nouveau" drivers will not work), the more modern drivers the better.

-You will also need to connect to the VM via remote desktop or VNC server with GPU support, such as x11vnc.
+In general you will also need to connect to the VM via a remote desktop or VNC server with GPU support, such as x11vnc.

 Other hardware requisites explained in the Mistika Workflows supported configurations article.

-Note: The instructions below were about the installation process up to Mistika Workflows 10.6 version on linux.
-A newer Mistika Workflows version using Python 3.11 is already in beta stage, but the installer is still being developed.
+Note: The instructions below were about the installation process since Mistika Workflows 10.6 version on linux.

 1 - If not yet installed, install this extra packages BEFORE installing Mistika Workflows: